ParthaPRay/Papers/README.md

 ## High Quality Journal

 *	Ray.
+P. P., Majumder, P., “Beyond the Hype: A Comprehensive Critique of ChatGPT’s Applicability in Genetics”, European Journal of Human Genetics, Nature, 2023, ISSN: 1476-5438.
+(Science Citation Index) (IF: 5.2)

+* Ray.
 P. P., “The Need of Revaluation of the Role of GPT4 for Radiology Report Generations”, Radiology, RSNA, 2023, ISSN: 1527-1315.
 (Science Citation Index) (IF: 19.7)

 * Ray.
 P. P., “ChatGPT: A Game Changer in Academic Medicine's AI Revolution”, Academic Medicine, Walters Kluwer, 2023, ISSN: 1040-2446.
 (Science Citation Index) (IF: 7.4)